 You can configure your call handling to ring team members simultaneously, at random, or in a fixed order until someone answers.
 Keep in mind, though, that Google Voice makes it much harder to collaborate with other team members to meet a client’s needs.

 RingCentral works with only up to 20 users on its base plan, but does include shared numbers.
 The 20-user limit also applies to team messaging and file sharing, which helps you and your team stay on the same page about your work and customers.

-Although you get unlimited calls and texts to the US and Canada, you won’t be able to send MMS messages to Canadian phone numbers with RingCentral.
+Although you get calls and texts to the US and Canada, you won’t be able to send MMS messages to Canadian phone numbers with RingCentral.
 Each user on their base plan only includes up to 25 texts per month to US numbers before you paying extra fees.

 RingCentral also only stores call history up to 90 days unless you upgrade to their highest tier plan.